 Our work in Zambia:

-In Zambia Demo Finland has been working to strengthen women’s participation in politics since 2013.
+In Zambia Demo Finland has been working to strengthen women’s participation in local level politics since 2013.
 With our local partner, Zambia National Women’s Lobby, we train female politicians and support their co-operation and networking across party lines.
 The aim of the programme is to build their capacities for effective participation in politics.
-The current programme (2018-2021) works in three districts (Kaoma, Kapiri Mposhi and Lusaka) and on the national level.
+The current programme (2018–2021) works in three districts (Kaoma, Kapiri Mposhi and Lusaka) and on the national level.

-The programme builds the capacities and leaderships skills of local female councilors.
+The programme builds the capacities and leaderships skills of local female councillors.
 Political parties are the gatekeepers for women’s political participation, and therefore the programme also trains parties on the importance of women’s participation for democracy and supports them in drafting their own gender action plans.
 The programme also supports and builds the capacities of the parties’ women’s wings on the local and national level.

 In addition, Demo Finland also supports multiparty co-operation of female politicians, so they can better advocate for issues important to them.
 Multiparty dialogue forums have been set up and operate on the national as well as the local levels and provide a safe space for the female politicians to co-operate across party lines.

 Results of our work: